Star Wars: Episode III – Revenge of the Sith: Home media

 This release is notable because, due to marketing issues, it was the first Star Wars film never to be released on VHS in the United States.
 However, the film was released on VHS in Australia, the United Kingdom and other countries.

+Generating $269 million in sales revenue and selling 15.1 million DVD copies, Revenge of the Sith became the second-best-selling DVD title of 2005, after The Incredibles.

 The DVD was re-released in a prequel trilogy box set on November 4, 2008.

 The six Star Wars films were released by 20th Century Fox Home Entertainment on Blu-ray on September 16, 2011, in three different editions.

 On April 7, 2015, Walt Disney Studios, 20th Century Fox, and Lucasfilm jointly announced the digital releases of the six released Star Wars films.
 Revenge of the Sith was released through the iTunes Store, Amazon Video, Vudu, Google Play, and Disney Movies Anywhere on April 10, 2015.

 Walt Disney Studios Home Entertainment reissued Revenge of the Sith on Blu-ray, DVD, and digital download on September 22, 2019.
 Additionally, all six films were available for 4K HDR and Dolby Atmos streaming on Disney+ upon the service's launch on November 12, 2019.
 This version of the film was released by Disney on 4K Ultra HD Blu-ray on March 31, 2020, whilst being re-released on Blu-ray and DVD.
 All 20th Century Fox Fanfare and logo sequences on the first six films have been restored following the completion of Disney's acquisition of that studio in 2019 having been removed for the initial digital releases, except for A New Hope, which Fox had retained all rights for prior to the sale of the studio to Disney.

 Cancelled 3D re-release

 On September 28, 2010, it was announced that all six films in the series were to be stereo-converted to 3D.
 The films would be re-released in chronological order beginning with The Phantom Menace on February 10, 2012.
 Revenge of the Sith was originally scheduled to be re-released in 3D on October 11, 2013.
 (Note: Later pushed up to October 4, 2013.)

-However, on January 28, 2013, Lucasfilm announced that it was postponing the 3D release of episodes II and III in order to "focus 100 percent of our efforts on Star Wars: The Force Awakens" and that further information about 3D release plans would be issued at a later date.
-The 3D release was ultimately cancelled due to Lucasfilm's focus on the Star Wars sequel trilogy.
-The premiere of the 3D version was shown on April 17, 2015, at Star Wars Celebration Anaheim.
+However, on January 28, 2013, Lucasfilm announced that it was postponing the 3D release of episodes II and III in order to "focus 100 percent of our efforts on Star Wars: The Force Awakens".
+The release was ultimately cancelled, though this version of the film was still completed, and shown only on April 17, 2015, at Star Wars Celebration Anaheim.